 In addition, cashmere fibers are strong and elastic, meaning that they return to their original state when stretched, so cashmere garments retain their shape during wear and laundering.
-Another interesting fact is that as cashmere is worn over time, the fibers will become softer and softer.
+Another interesting fact is that as cashmere is worn and hand washed over time, the fibers will become softer and softer.

 The longer, finer, and whiter the cashmere, the more rare and expensive it is.
-Finer and longer cashmere is what goes into luxury garments.
+Finer and longer cashmere is what goes into luxury garments (our cashmere is about 15 microns).
 Thicker, shorter hair will be made into less expensive garments and is often used as part of a blend.

-The scarcity of the fiber and the handwork required to convert that fiber into a luxurious garment both contribute to cashmere’s price.
+The scarcity of the fiber and the handwork of skilled workers with 10+ years of experience required to convert that fiber into a luxurious garment both contribute to cashmere’s price.

 Our cashmere is sourced from Inner Mongolia, an autonomous region of China (not to be confused with the country Mongolia, also known as Outer Mongolia).
 The great majority of the world’s best cashmere comes from Inner Mongolia, where millions of goats contend with temperatures below -22°F (-30°C).
 The colder the weather and the longer the days, the longer and finer the goat’s hair.
 And Mongolian weather can drop to -58°F (-50°C); that’s why Inner Mongolia produces the finest and best cashmere in the world.